GoogleCloudPlatform/marketing-analytics-jumpstart/README.md

 ## Quick Installation ⏰

 Want to quickly install and use it?
-Follow this [installation notebook](notebooks/quick_installation.ipynb) and use Marketing Analytics Jumpstart in under 30 minutes.
+Follow this [installation notebook 📔](notebooks/quick_installation.ipynb) and use Marketing Analytics Jumpstart in under 30 minutes.

 If that was just too fast, continue reading this document to learn more in details.